-- Reduce human actions in the chain
+- Reduce human actions in the chain.

 You can find more about this application here.

-Smart contract use cases in intellectual property
+Smart contract examples in intellectual property

-Ascribe is one of the smart contracts use cases for intellectual property.
+Ascribe is one of the smart contract use cases for intellectual property.
 This service was launched in 2014.
 It will help each artist preserve proof of ownership and protects the protected property against illegal use and theft.
 Unlike Ethereum smart contract examples, this one is based on Bitcoin.

 It is implemented in a way that each owner of intellectual property can choose his terms and conditions for the use of his work.
 The owner can have direct interaction with businesses that are interested in using his work without an intermediary.
 The owner can, therefore, sell his work efficiently.

-The service is simple and easy to use and presents several advantages such as:
+The service is simple and easy to use and presents several advantages, such as:

 - Better protection against illegal use or reuse of intellectual property.